 What’s on display?

-Full-length portraits of the two Queens will open the exhibition.
+Full-length portraits of the two Queens open the exhibition.
 The portraits of Queen Alexandra by François Flameng, and Queen Mary by William Samuel Henry Llewellyn will be shown alongside marble busts of their husbands, Kings Edward and George.

 Other items include a paperweight shaped like a tiny 10cm-tall sledge with a figure lying on it, 21 items produced by Fabergé, including an ornate picture frame with a photograph of Princess Louise, Duchess of Fife; a cigarette case given to Edward by his official mistress Mrs Keppel; and six miniature figures of the royal couple’s favourite animals on the Sandringham estate.

-Elements will focus on the Edwardians’ fondness for the arts and the importance of garden parties in the social calendar, with a painting of a garden party at Buckingham Palace by Laurits Tuxen featuring in the exhibition.
+There’s a focus on the Edwardians’ fondness for the arts and the importance of garden parties in the social calendar, with a painting of a garden party at Buckingham Palace by Laurits Tuxen featuring in the exhibition.

-Displays will depict the interiors of the royal couples’ private residences, Marlborough House and Sandringham House, where every surface and cabinet was filled with small decorative objects or family photographs.
+Displays depict the interiors of the royal couples’ private residences, Marlborough House and Sandringham House, where every surface and cabinet was filled with small decorative objects or family photographs.

 Group visits